 They spent countless hours researching the adoption process and interviewing agencies and private attorneys.
 After selecting a private adoption attorney, they went through home studies, background checks, legal paperwork and even made a picture-book for birth parents to look at during their selection process.
 They were very thorough throughout the entire adoption process and committed to following all the necessary legal steps.

 Halfway across the country, Veronica’s birth mother knew she wouldn’t be able to provide for her unborn child.
 Her relationship with the biological father had come to an end months earlier and she was at a place where she had to make a difficult decision.
 The biological father had told her multiple times he wanted to waive his parental rights.
 He would not communicate with her throughout the pregnancy or provide any support.
-It was obvious that the birth mother was on her own.
+It was obvious that Veronica’s birth mother was on her own.

 There was no contemplated, calculated plan to keep the adoption a secret from the biological father.
 It wasn’t until he stated to the birth mother multiple times that he wanted to waive his parental rights did she decide to approach an adoption attorney.
 She did the most selfless act any mother could do.
 She ensured her child would be loved, nurtured and provided a happy, healthy home full of opportunity.

 Matt and Melanie were overjoyed when they were informed they had been selected by Veronica’s birth mother.
-They prepared a nursery and home ideal for any child.
+They prepared a nursery and a home ideal for any child.
 They even flew to Oklahoma to meet each other.
 There was an instant bond.
 This wasn’t your typical adoption.
 It was obvious Veronica’s birth mother was extending her family so she could ensure the best life possible for her unborn daughter.
 She finally had the support she needed and her fears and worries turned to comfort and peace.

 With the delivery date approaching, Matt and Melanie returned to Oklahoma to finally meet their daughter.
 They were present during the birth and Matt even cut the umbilical cord.
 They were the first ones to hold her and welcome her to this world.
 Veronica’s birth mother didn’t view this as giving up her child – she was still going to be a part of her life.
 She knew she had made the best decision for Veronica.